Simply click the like button below.

-WHAG then began to look at the wider needs of women and through monies from the housing corporations innovation and good practice grant we were able to commission a piece of research in 1999 via Salford University.
-This research ‘The Housing and Support needs of women especially those from the ethnic minorities’ informed development and in 2002 WHAG established a Black and Minority Ethnic Development Project to offer support to BME women and to further extend the research.
+WHAG then began to look at the wider needs of women and through funding from the Housing Corporation’s Innovation and Good Practice grant we were able to commission a piece of research via Salford University in 1999.
+This research, ‘The Housing and Support needs of women especially those from the ethnic minorities’ informed development, and in 2002 WHAG established a Black and Minority Ethnic Development Project, to offer support to BME women, and to further extend the research.
 This was funded for three years by the Community Fund.

-In 2000 WHAG secured funding from the NSF fund to provide outreach work to 16-19-year-olds and this proved very successful and continued until 2003 when this work was absorbed into the floating support service.
+In 2000 WHAG secured funding from the NSF fund to provide outreach work to 16-19-year-olds.
+This proved very successful and continued until 2003 when this work was absorbed into the floating support service.

 In 2008 WHAG expanded its work into Bury through Bury grant funding via the GM Community Foundation to offer support and crisis intervention to vulnerable women and women experiencing domestic abuse in Bury.
 In 2009 this service was extended thanks to a one-off donation from Bury Women’s Aid.

 In 2009 WHAG also successfully tendered to deliver floating support services to women experiencing and fleeing domestic abuse in the borough of Bury.
 This service has now been extended to include supporting men.